trevinbrooks/pearlarr/README.md

   tagged as dual audio, if any exist
 - `want_best` (defaults to True), will prefer results tagged as best, if any exist

+## Roadmap

+- Currently, some episodes (particularly movies or OVAs) can be missed.
+This should be improved in the future by using more robust mapping between AniDB entries and AniList entries